-First draw a design pattern to build your glove this guide uses pictures from several different gloves I've made.
-Remember for each movie there is a different glove.
-This pattern is for the 5th glove
+First draw and design a pattern to build your glove.
+This guide uses pictures from several different gloves I've made.
+FYI: for each movie there is a different glove.
+This is just a generic pattern.

 You can buy a "do-it-yourself" blade set from www.
 Knifegloves.com, or make your own as follows.

-Buy four cheap dollar stainless steel knives, use the pattern of the blade to measure it against the knife's blade, so you can be sure you are buying the right one.
+Buy four (4) cheap dollar stainless steel bread knives, use the pattern of the blade to measure it against the knife's blade, so you can be sure you are buying the right one.

 Grind the knives into shape.
-On every glove I've made I found that this is the hardest part, you can simply buy them if you choose.
+On every glove I've made I found that this is the hardest step, since it requires a lot of elbow grease.

-Shape the fingers by using a broom stick and your rubber hammer.
+Shape the stalls by using the broom stick, pressure, and your rubber hammer.

-On the tip of the fingers, make sure the tips are rounded and not flat
+For the shape on the top of the stalls, make sure the tips are rounded (top stall) and not flat and "pointy" (bottom stall)

-Test your pieces on the glove in case any adjustments need to be made.
+Test the stalls on your hand inside the glove in case any adjustments need to be made.

-The solder does not have to be clean and even, rough look is better; Freddy made these gloves in his dirty basement.
+The solder does not have to be clean and even, remember: a rough look is better; Freddy made these gloves in his dirty basement.

 The leather glove can be any color, but I preferred white, to paint it in any color.
 Use the sand paper to give a rough look to the leather.
 Tip: In the movie the glove is (dirty) yellow.

-To make it look more rough burn the globe with the propane torch, not too much just give it a crispy look
+To make it look rough, carefully and with rapid movements burn the glove with the propane torch, not too much just give it a crispy look

 Rivet the stalls to the backplate, then cut the leather glove to age it, and rivet the whole armature to the glove.
 Again, test the armature on your hand to see where the holes in the glove go.